-Mathre was named NCAA Central Region Coach of the Year in 2008, 2009 and 2012.
+Mathre was named NCAA Central Region Coach of the Year in 2008, 2009, 2012 and in both indoor and outdoor seasons in 2019.
 St. Thomas placed fifth nationally indoors in 2012 led by NCAA champion Mike Hutton (800 meters) and national runner-up in the triple jump Eyo Ekpo.
 Sweeps of the indoor and outdoor team titles led to Mathre winning MIAC Coach of the Year honors in each sport.
 Hutton was NCAA runner-up outdoors.

 His 2008 Tommie men placed fifth at the NCAA meet led by national champion Mark O'Connell in the hammer; runner-up Derek Marks in the discus; and third-place P.J.
 Theisen, who posted an all-time conference best in the 400 hurdles.